-Property taxes are the chief revenue source for the District; approximately 98.7 percent of total revenues for the year ended June 30, 2016 were property tax revenues.
+Property taxes are the chief revenue source for the District; approximately 99.1 percent of total revenues for the year ended June 30, 2015 were property tax revenues.
 The 1997 property tax limitation rolled back assessed values to 90 percent of 1995-96 levels, established permanent tax rates and limited assessed value growth for individual properties to 3 percent per year.
 Certain taxes, such as those to pay bonded debt, were exempted from Measure 50 reductions.

-The District has been accumulating net position for future capital construction of a new Clackamas County Extension Education Center, since formation of the District in 2008.
-During fiscal year 2014-15, the District contracted with an architecture firm to help design the future building.
-As of fiscal year 2015-16, the District received approval from the Clackamas County Board of Commissioners to site the new facility on existing County owned land.
-Construction is expected to begin in fiscal year 2016-17.
+The District has been building up fund balance for future capital construction of a new Clackamas County Extension Education Center since formation of the District in 2008.
+During the 2014-15 fiscal year the district contracted with an architecture firm to help design the future building.